SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/PyNNOnSpinnakerInstall.md

 If you do not have a SpiNNaker board, then you have two options:

-1) If you can directly access a local machine that uses spalloc (for example, you are in Manchester and wish to use the million-core machine), then you need to set the following parameters in the ".spynnaker.cfg" you just created (e.g.):
+1) If you can directly access a local machine that uses spalloc (for example, at Manchester University and wish to use the million-core machine), then you need to set the following parameters in the ".spynnaker.cfg" you just created (e.g.):

 ```
 [Machine]